brubakerconnor/fbam/README.md

 These scripts implement the FBAM method, simulation studies, and application found in the associated article.
 The files included in this repository are
 1. `fbam_Rfunctions.R`: implements the genetic algorithm and grid search routine.
 Also includes simulation model definitions and sine multitaper estimator function.
-2. `fbam_demo.R`: brief demo of the GA and grid search functions.
 3. `fbam_simExample.R`: used for replicating our simulation studies.
 4. `fbam_gaitAnalysis.R`: analysis of gait variability data.